A multi-language overview on how to test your research project code

 Continuous integration

-Automated testing on local machines is useful, but for projects involving multiple developers and various target platforms, continuous integration (CI) is essential.
-CI clones the repository, builds it if necessary, and runs tests whenever changes are committed.
-GitHub Actions is a popular CI tool available within GitHub.
+Automated testing on local machines is useful, but you can do better with continuous integration (CI).
+In fact, CI is essential for projects involving multiple developers and various target platforms.
+CI consists in running tests whenever changes are committed.

-Continuous Integration is based on .yaml files, which specify the environment to run the script.
-You can use build matrices to test across different environments (e.g. Linux, Windows and MacOS, with different versino of python or Julia).
+files, which specify the environment to run the script.
+You can build matrices to test across different environments (e.g. Linux, Windows and MacOS, with different versino of python or Julia).
 Jobs will be created that run our tests for each permutation of these.

 An example CI.yaml file for Julia